Syomus/ProceduralToolkit/README.md

-﻿# Procedural Toolkit v0.1.9
+# Procedural Toolkit v0.1.9

-Procedural Toolkit is a collection of instruments for development of procedural generation systems in Unity game engine.
+Procedural Toolkit is a procedural generation library for the Unity game engine.
 It is free, open source and works with Unity Personal license.

 **Warning: This is a programming toolkit, editor support is limited.**